TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/6e01d5c1-897b-44bf-bbb2-4653ff095f48?id=92498
 :label: grasple_exercise_6_1_A
 :dropdown:
-:description:  Finding eigenvalues and their multiplicities for an upper triangular matrix $A$.
+:description:  Finding eigenvalues and their multiplicities for an upper-triangular matrix $A$.

 ::::::